-Brandon Wu is a Senior Policy Analyst at ActionAid USA, focusing on international climate finance and adaptation policy.
+Brandon Wu is a Senior Policy Analyst at ActionAid USA, focusing on international climate finance and tax justice.
 Wu is an experienced researcher, organizer and policy analyst.

 From 2005-2010, he served as a researcher and grant-writer at Public Citizen's Global Trade Watch in Washington, DC, doing policy analysis and advocacy around making U.S. trade policy more just and inclusive.
 Prior to that, he worked at the U.S. Public Interest Research Group (now Environment America) researching and advocating for policies to reduce coal-fired power plant emissions.